Olympic Training Center Velodrome

 The Olympic Training Center Velodrome, also known as the 7-11 Velodrome, is a velodrome in Colorado Springs, Colorado.

+Description

 The track is surfaced with concrete, which is unusual as Olympic-quality tracks tend to be timber or synthetics.
 It was built in 1983, has a length of 333.333 m and is situated at an altitude of over 1850 m (6000 ft) above sea level.

+Events

 In September 1984, the velodrome hosted the United States Cycling Federation Veteran's National Track Championships.

 The velodrome was the site of the track competition of the World Cycling Championships in 1986.
-The competition took place from 27 August to 1 September that year and marked the first time the World Championships was held in the US.
+The competition took place from 27 August to 1 September that year and marked the fourth time the World Championships was held in the US.